Ninja-Cyborg/Chrome-Extension-Automation-Testing/README.md

 # Excel Sheet list
 - [View excelSheet](https://github.com/Ninja-Cyborg/Chrome-Extension-Automation-Testing/blob/main/Chrome-Extension-Automation/webapptestproject/src/main/resources/testCases.xlsx)

 # Approach
-- I followed Data driven approach
+- This project follows Data driven approach
 - To run tests for specific extensions, the changes can be made in key-value pairs in testng_suite.xml file
 - To test Grammarly extension, first browser validates if it exists for browser
 - Then the installation involves javascript popups, which are handles by js query